nwvipersfootball-web/nwvipers-website-2026/_src/content/news/article/2026-mixed-flag-recruitment.md

 # Come and Join Our Mixed Flag Football Squad

 ## Training
 Starting June 20th at 10am until 12pm at the Vale Centre, Greysteel.
-Then training will be every Saturday with the first gameday taking place in August.
-Games are played on Saturdays.Training is open to anyone aged 16+ regardless of experience or gender.
-This is a mixed gendered league.
+Training will then be every Saturday with the first gameday taking place in August.
+Games are played on Saturdays.
+Training is open to anyone aged 16+ regardless of experience or gender.
+The league is open to all genders.

 ## Matches
 All matches are played on Saturdays.
 The AFI Mixed Flag Schedule has not be confirmed yet.